korbonits/kaggle-bike-sharing-demand/README.md

 Thus far, the dependencies are the Python SciPy stack, plus GraphLab-Create.

-Additional forthcoming documentation as we branch out into more models.
+Additional forthcoming documentation as I branch out into more models.

 ## Pre-requisites